 - Heat a small pan over a medium heat and dry toast the cumin seeds until fragrant, about 4-5 minutes.
 Crush lightly in a mortar and pestle.

 - In a large saucepan, sauté the the onions in the olive oil for several minutes.
-Add the garlic and cook for a further minute.
+Add the celery and carrots and cook for several minutes, then add the garlic and cook for another minute.

 - Add the ginger and all the spices, including the crushed cumin and lemon zest.
 Stir through and toast for just a minute or so until you smell the lemony oils.